Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

               android:label="@string/app_name" />
 </manifest>
 ````
+This file also tells the OS which Activity is the launcher activity, that is the activity that first starts when the OS calls on the application.
+The manifest declaration specifies this with `intent-filter` element (pg109).

 ### Activity
 An activity is an instance of `Activity` and is responsible for managing user interactions with a screen of information.